 There are many resources that could help you cope with your emotions and worries at this difficult time:

-- You may prefer to speak to someone who doesn’t know you – someone who might be able to remain more objective – like a professional councellor.
-You can find out more about what counselling can offer, and details of counsellors in your area, at the British Association for Counselling and Psychotherapy.
+- You may prefer to speak to someone who doesn’t know you – someone who might be able to remain more objective – like making an appointment with your GP free of charge, or a professional counsellor, which can cost.
+You can find out more about what counselling for the terminally ill can offer, and details of counsellors in your area, at the British Association for Counselling and Psychotherapy.

-- There are support groups across the country where you can meet and talk to people who are in a similar situation to you.
-Your healthcare team may be able to tell you about groups local to you, or you can find them via GOV.UK.
+- There are terminal illness support groups across the country where you can meet and talk to people who are in a similar situation to you.
+Your healthcare team may be able to tell you about groups local to you, or you can find a comprehensive list on Supportline.

 - If you prefer not to meet face-to-face, there are online groups where you can talk and share experiences.
 You don’t even have to interact – simply reading other peoples’ posts may be reassuring.
 Among the better known are Macmillan Cancer Support and HealthUnlocked.

-- If your religious beliefs are important to you, you might find it helpful to talk to a religious leader at your hospital.
-Nursing staff should be able to tell you who to speak to.
+- If your religious beliefs are important to you, you might find it helpful to talk to a religious leader at your hospital or in your community.

 - Your nursing specialists or your doctor should also be able to suggest other ways to help you.

-The benefit of Life Insurance if you're diagnosed with a terminal illness
+The benefit of Life Insurance if diagnosed with a terminal illness

-Our Life Insurance and Decreasing Life Insurance includes Terminal Illness Cover as an additional benefit.
+Our Life Insurance and Decreasing Life Insurance includes Terminal Illness Cover as an additional benefit at no extra cost.
 It could pay out the full amount of cover in advance if you’re diagnosed with a terminal illness (when life expectancy is less than 12 months) during your period of cover.

-Other life insurance providers may provide Terminal Illness Cover as part of their policies.
+Other life insurance providers may provide terminal illness benefits as part of their policies.
 Please check with your provider for details.